YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-Research Topicals After FUE Need a Restart Plan
+Research Topicals Need a Careful Restart Plan

 I am not judging a patient for trying a treatment.
 I am trying to protect the graft environment while the scalp is healing and make sure that redness, itching, shedding, or dermatitis are not blamed on the transplant when a topical product is the real trigger.